Table of Contents

-This is a noninvasive procedure with a relatively high success rate.
+This is a noninvasive procedure with a relatively high success rate of 95 percent.
 It is also quick.
 Most people go home the same day, making it a convenient choice to restore your vision.
-(Learn More)

 What Is YAG Laser Capsulotomy?